 Interestingly, we’ve seen PWDs online taking various stances on this, from heightened concern to brushing it aside as nothing more than typical flu season preparedness.

 - Refill insulin & key supplies prescriptions ASAP.

 - Update my primary care doctor contact info.

 - Review basal/bolus rates; convert to multiple daily injection plan, JIC I can’t operate pump.

-Dana Lewis and her husband Scott Leibrand, the entrepreneurs behind the first homemade artificial pancreas technology, have also been sharing what they are doing to stay safe.
+Back in spring, Dana Lewis and her husband, Scott Leibrand, the entrepreneurs behind the first homemade Artificial Pancreas technology, were sharing early on what they had been doing to stay safe.

-Dana and Scott are also behind the push by the #WeAreNotWaiting community of diabetes do-it-yourself (DIY) technology enthusiasts to do more than just washing hands, covering coughs, and not touching faces.
+Lewis and Leibrand are also behind the push by the #WeAreNotWaiting community of diabetes DIY technology enthusiasts to do more than just wearing masks, washing hands, and staying home.

-“Yeah, this pandemic is scary, but it’s exciting that there’s something we personally can all do to help protect ourselves, our loved ones, our social networks, and our communities,” Scott Leibrand tells DiabetesMine.
+“Yeah, this pandemic is scary, but it’s exciting that there’s something we personally can all do to help protect ourselves, our loved ones, our social networks, and our communities,” Leibrand told DiabetesMine.